Madhu9792/NotePadApp/README.md

 This is a basic Notepad application built using Java Swing.
 It allows users to create, open, edit, and save text files.
 The app also includes features like dark mode, word wrap, and a simple menu bar.

+##  Notes

+- This is a **simple Java GUI project** built using Swing.
+- You can also use **Eclipse WindowBuilder** to easily create this kind of UI with drag-and-drop features.

 ##  Features

 - Open, Save, Save As, and New Tab functions